ritikx01/awesome-tricks/mitm-proxy.md

 2. Resume flow (Send the intercepted request): `a`
 3. Intercept only requests: `~q`.
 (Press i, between set intercept enter `.* & ~q` to intercept all the requests and no response)
 4. Kill the flow: `X`
-5. Edit a request: Focus and select a request, press `e`, select the field, mdify value, press `Enter`, press `Esc`, press `q` and then Resume the flow.
+5. Edit a request: Focus and select (Open) a request, press `e`, select the field, mdify value, press `Enter`, press `Esc`, press `q` and then Resume the flow.
 6. Replay request: Focus a request and press `r`.
 7. Filter the requests: Press `f` to enter filter mode then add filter.
 List of filters - https://docs.mitmproxy.org/stable/concepts-filters/
+8. Export request to curl, httpie, raw or save raw request/response.
+Focus on request and press `e`